Being holed up for the entire winter has everyone looking for ideas to keep their mental health in check.

 Liked what you read here?
 Pay it Forward

-At Lendy, we aim to teach Canadians how to leverage the stuff they already have.
-Our mission is to help Canadians leverage the value of their stuff, and clean up their space or their debt.
-To schedule a visit to clear out your stuff e-mail us at email@example.com today!
+At Lendy, we aim to teach Canadians how to make the best impact with the stuff they already have.
+Our mission is to help Canadians keep the circular economy turning, and keeping perfectly good stuff out of landfill.
+To schedule a visit to clear out your stuff fill out this form.
+Want to help fund our mission?
+Get shopping over at shoplendy.ca to find some fantastic new stuff looking for a new home.